An exercise in self confidence.

 Most of of us have heard of self affirmations.
 "Self talk" can definitely take up a lot of your thinking time, both negative or positive, generally with a slant to the negative...
 They say “you are what you think”, so we would like to introduce you to our first confidence building exercise, “Mirror Mirror on the wall”.

-Some of my personal examples as as person living with PH, are as follows:
+Some examples as as person living with PH, are as follows: